28 Best Things to do in Salt Spring Island, BC

 Flying to Salt Spring Island with Harbour Air

-One of the most scenic ways to see the southern gulf islands is by float plane with Harbour Air.
+One of the most scenic ways to see the southern gulf islands is by float plane with Harbour Air or Seaair.
 If you are traveling from the Lower Mainland, you may want to consider taking the floatplane over rather than the ferry.
 You will save a lot of time since the flight is only 35 minutes from Vancouver Harbour or 25 minutes from YVR South.
-Compare floatplane rates with Kayak.

-The caveat to this however, is that you will need access to a car to be able to explore the island once you arrive in Ganges.
-Taking the float plane is great if you're meeting friends who have a car or if you don't mind renting a car or scooter in Salt Spring.
+The only consideration here is that having access to a car is essential for island exploration upon arriving in Ganges.
+Opting for the float plane is convenient when meeting friends with a vehicle or when you're open to renting a car or scooter on Salt Spring.
 Check out the rates for Salt Spring Car & Scooter Rentals.

 We hope you enjoyed these fun things to do in Salt Spring Island!